rohitvish30/Machine-Learning/README.md

 This repository includes machine learning algorithms implementation

 1) Implementing logisitc Regression
-2) Implementing Neural Network from scratch as well as by using libraries such as Keras to implement Convolutional Neural Network also.
+2) Implementing Neural Network from scratch as well as by using libraries such as Keras to implement Convolutional Neural Network.
 3) Implementing K-Means Clustering on Fashion_MNIST data.